I-eerr-I/basemath/README.md

   >> '(24).10', '(6).10', '(420).10'
 ```

+You can pass int cut parameter creating new bNUM to use cutdown operation on created bnum.

 ## math operations

 You can find sum, multiplication, substraction of two bnums using standard python syntax: